DPJProgramming/GitGrubRecipes/README.md

-# Recipe Website
+# GitGrub Recipes

-This website will showcase user's recipe that they share.
-A user will be able to create a recipe, favorite recipes they like, conveniently view those favorites, and view and comment on other user's recipes.
-They can also view their profile page which will show their info and a list of their recipes.
+This website acts as a digital recipe repository to archive your favorite recipes from Grandma's famous apple pie, to your very own culinary masterpiece.
+Discover new favorites from other users and share your feedback of their own recipes.

+## Features

 ## Build Team
 - https://github.com/DPJProgramming